Mari6814/py-jws-algorithms/README.md

 ```

 # Encrypted private keys
 When loading private keys, you can provide an optional password if the private key is encrypted.
+**Important**: You have to install with all optional dependencies or specifically the `encryption` extra to use this feature, as it depends on the `bcrypt` package.

 ```python
 from pathlib import Path